-Embark on your own creative journey led by artists Cilla Wagner and Sharon Kelly as they introduce you to materials and processes that will develop not only your skills, techniques and confidence, but also encourage exploration and enjoyment of the creative process.
+Embark on your own creative journey guided and supported by artists Cilla Wagner and Sharon Kelly you will be introduce to materials and processes that will develop not only your skills, techniques and confidence, but also encourage exploration and enjoyment of the creative process.

 Cilla and Sharon aim to enthuse and nurture a friendly and inclusive atmosphere where you are able to try a range of art processes and approaches with guidance and support.